Tom-Hirschberger/MMM-GPIO-Notifications/README.md

 MMM-GPIO-Notifications is a module for the [MagicMirror](https://github.com/MichMich/MagicMirror) project by [Michael Teeuw](https://github.com/MichMich).

 It watches the state of configurable GPIO-Pins and sends configurable notifications (with optional payload) if the state of the pins change to the configured value.
-If you configure a delay no notifcations will be send for the pin after a sucessful trigger for this time.
+If you configure a delay no notifcations will be send for the pin after a successful trigger for this time.
 As a new feature you can now set profiles for each notifcation.
 Because of this you can use the same sensor for different actions in different profiles (i.e. different pages).

 As of version 0.1.0 of the module it is possible to use rotary encoders, too.
-Instead of one pin, two pins get configured (one data and one clock pin) which work togehter.
+Instead of one pin, two pins get configured (one data and one clock pin) which work together.

 **I wrote an [english](https://www.github.com/Tom-Hirschberger/MMM-GPIO-Notifications/tree/master/examples%2FHC-SR501%2FHC-SR501-GPIO4-README-EN.md) and an [german](https://www.github.com/Tom-Hirschberger/MMM-GPIO-Notifications/tree/master/examples%2FHC-SR501%2FHC-SR501-GPIO4-README-DE.md) tutorial on howto connect an HC-SR501 PIR sensor and use this module in combination with [MMM-Screen-Powersave-Notifications](https://github.com/Tom-Hirschberger/MMM-Screen-Powersave-Notification) to implement an auto-on/auto-off for the screen**

 ## Installation

 Hint: The postinstallation will take some time.
 Please wait for it to finish!
-Hint: If you use the module in a container (i.e. docker) setup please skip this steps and make sure to look to the next section.
+Hint: If you use the module in a container (i.e. docker) setup please skip this steps and make sure to look to the next section and then run these steps if the preconditions are met.

 ```bash
     cd ~/MagicMirror/modules